cottereau/RadiativeTransferMonteCarlo/README.md

 4. H. Sato.
 Multiple isotropic scattering model including P-S conversions for the seismogram envelope formation. *Geophys.
 J. Int* 117, pp. 487-494 (1994).
 [DOI](https://doi.org/10.1111/j.1365-246X.1994.tb03946.x)
 5. K. Yoshimoto, Monte Carlo simulation of seismogram envelopes in scattering media. *J. Geophys.
 Res.: Solid Earth* (2000)

 The function `mainLiteratureComparison(type)` can be used to run the comparison between our code and the literature presented above.
-The input of the function is a chain of characters in the following list: 'all', '2dIsotropicAcoustic', '3dIsotropicAcoustic', '2dAnisotropicAcoustic', '3dAnisotropicAcoustic', '2dIsotropicElastic', '3dIsotropicElastic', or '3dAnisotropicElastic' .
+The input of the function is a chain of characters in the following list: `all`, `2dIsotropicAcoustic`, `3dIsotropicAcoustic`, `2dAnisotropicAcoustic`, `3dAnisotropicAcoustic`, `2dIsotropicElastic`, `3dIsotropicElastic`, or `3dAnisotropicElastic` .

 ## Usage